 Departmental courses that count toward the Advanced Course requirement in Psychology can be broken down into the following categories:

-- Courses listed as Psychology in the course catalog (including extra Foundational Courses)
+- Courses listed as "PSY" in the Course Catalog (including extra Foundational Courses)

 Courses Taught or Co-Taught in Other Departments